-Outdoor education classes offer practical preparation for a growing job market.
+Outdoor education leadership classes offer practical preparation for a growing job market.
 Graduates of the program acquire skills that can be used in camp leadership, National Park Services, and a variety of wilderness adventure and interpretive programs.
 Job-ready certifications include Canoeing and Kayaking, Wilderness First Aid, and SCUBA Diving.
 Internships are available upon request and can provide ideal preparation for prospective employers.
-An Outdoor Education minor is also an excellent complement for any major, as it offers an alternative approach for developing valuable skills such as teamwork, communication, risk management and responsible decision making.
+An Outdoor Education Leadership minor is also an excellent complement for any major, as it offers an alternative approach for developing valuable skills such as teamwork, communication, risk management and responsible decision making.

 Students of the minor find themselves: